mithray/mithray.github.io/README.md

 # mithray.github.io

 My projects are generally based around the understanding that there is a tight connection between larger and smaller scale organizational structures, and improving either one of these is likely to improve experiences in the other.
-Some of my projects describe best practices, others implement them, others redefine them, others implement whole new ideas, some are simple, some might be profound.
+Some of my projects describe best practices, others implement them, others redefine them, others implement whole new ideas.

 ## Projects